iamlamb1988/Arcade/README.md

 ## Update
 Preparing to move and destruct the "debug" package and develop more permanent ineraction Menu's.
 These menus will be usable across future game developments.

+Should there be a "money transfer" class that takes on the currency transfer?
+Yes.

+Problem....
+Each drawable item within a Drawable2D object needs an individual location..
+For menus: Each button, label, textfield/area needs to be added as a drawable object (Not necessarily Drawable2D) For Field items: each object (Card, die, seat, chair, etc,) needs drawn IAW

 Is IAppItem necessary?
-Perhaps Drawable2D can replace it?
+It is appearing so as an individual item with location data.
+Should ALL IAppItem implement Drawable2D?
+Probably..

 ### Single Responsibility Principle Violation
 1. BlackJackTable interface has 2 responsibilities:
 * Transfer cards to and from Shoe, Table and Players,
 * Transfers currencies to and from Table and Players

-Should there be a "money transfer" class that takes on the currency transfer?
-Yes.

 2. Final and SandBox implementations extend the GameMenu.
 This is OK.
 The JPanels will not become complex so tight coupling is fine regarding Menus.